-Growing up as Austrian means growing up with elderflower syrup.
-Either store-bought or homemade, almost every household has a bottle of elderflower syrup ready to use.
+Making elderflower syrup at home is easy and you will get the best result – you only need 2 days and some elderflower blossoms.
+Growing up in Austria means growing up with elderflower syrup.
+Either store-bought or homemade, almost everybody has a bottle of elderflower syrup ready to use.

 Mostly, people are using it to make a non-alcoholic beverage, adding some tap water or seltzer to make it a low-sugar soda.

 When picking elderflower blossoms, ake sure to use blossoms that are fully opened and not browning.

 I was surprised that this is not a thing in the US.
 Instead of carrying home hundreds of soda cans, we would buy 1 quart of fruit syrup (elderflower is my favorite) and simply add tap water or sparkling water to the syrup to thin it.

 The syrup would last for months and is way healthier than the overly sweet sodas, which I will never get used to.